 To set a universal flat rate per item across your store:

-- Go to Ecwid control panel → Shipping & Pickup;
+- From your Ecwid admin, go to Shipping & Pickup;

 - Click +Add Shipping Method;